-Fig. 3 shows the flow behavior for the three cases with only one vehicle type each.
+Figs. 3a and 3b show the flow behavior for the three cases with only one vehicle type each.
 Cars and motorcycles on the network differ only in their PCU factors.
 Densities and flows are measured in PCUs, so the plots for cars (Fig. 3a) and motorcycles (not shown) look almost identical and as expected.
 FDs have a laminar regime, a capacity regime and a jammed regime as explained in Simon et al. (1999).
-In the laminar regime, flow increases with density and speed is constantly at free speed.
-In the capacity regime, flow is constant and speed decreases parabolically with increasing density; in the jammed regime, flow and speed decrease with increasing density, finally reaching zero.
+In the laminar regime, flow increases with density and speed is constant at free speed.
+In the capacity regime, flow is constant and speed decreases parabolically with increasing density.
+In the jammed regime, flow and speed decrease with increasing density, finally reaching zero.